Find out about me and transform your dog’s or cat’s behaviour with positive reinforcement training from a qualified, accredited professional trainer.

 Find Out About Me

-Continual professional training keeps my skills up to date, including frequent updates on canine-specific legislation.
+Continual professional training keeps my skills up to date, including frequent updates on canine and feline-specific legislation.
 There have been several government consultations in which I have participated, to try to make the world a better, safer place for animals and owners.

-Dogs have been part of human society for thousands of years.
-I am committed to helping dogs and humans continue to live together in harmony by providing real world solutions for people who live with real world dogs.
+Dogs have been part of human society for thousands of years and cats joined later.
+I am committed to helping dogs, cats and humans continue to live together in harmony by providing real world solutions for the problems that life throws up.

 You can read more about dogs and keep up to date with the latest developments on my DogsNet website and blog.